 Note: Amazon Pay is free and available via WooCommerce, but it operates only in 13 countries.

-Square is another outstanding payment gateway for WooCommerce websites.
+Square is another great payment gateway for WooCommerce websites.
 In particular, for stores with distribution centers, delivery, and other sales options.
 Square is currently available in the United States, Canada, Australia, Japan, and the United Kingdom.
 The transaction fee fluctuates for each country, but it does provide a fixed transaction rate.

 How to Install a WooCommerce Payment Gateway